In This Article

-“Make sure to progress slowly and gradually with exercise programs and avoid rapid increases in intensity and/or duration.
-It’s also best to avoid extreme temperatures, especially in association with rigorous and prolonged exercise.
-Staying well-hydrated is also very important—this is best accomplished by hydrating well in advance of the activity, rather than playing catch-up,” he explains.
+“Make sure to progress slowly and gradually with exercise programs and avoid rapid increases in intensity and/or duration," he explains.
+"It’s also best to avoid extreme temperatures, especially in association with rigorous and prolonged exercise.
+Staying well-hydrated is also very important—this is best accomplished by hydrating well in advance of the activity, rather than playing catch-up."

-You’ll also need to be conscious of certain medications, which can be a catalyst for the condition.
-“Many prescription drugs may increase the risk of rhabdomyolysis, including a number of antipsychotics, lithium, SSRIs, HIV medications (like AZT), colchicine, antihistamines, decongestants (like pseudoephedrine) and several others.
-It’s important to mention that many dietary supplements, such as those used for weight loss or as ergogenic aids, which often contain multiple ingredients, have been implicated in rhabdomyolysis, including ephedra, creatine, and large doses of caffeine.
+You’ll also need to be conscious of certain medications, which can be a catalyst for the condition: “Many prescription drugs may increase the risk of rhabdomyolysis, including a number of antipsychotics, lithium, SSRIs, HIV medications (like AZT), colchicine, antihistamines, decongestants (like pseudoephedrine), and several others," Stark points out.
+"It’s important to mention that many dietary supplements, such as those used for weight loss or as ergogenic aids, which often contain multiple ingredients, have been implicated in rhabdomyolysis, including ephedra, creatine, and large doses of caffeine.
 Alcohol can also increase the risk.”
-Uh, good thing I didn’t try and spin after those Bloody Marys.
+(Uh, good thing I didn’t try to Spin after those mimosas).